Updated: Feb 2, 2021

 4. A writing tool to mark where you intend to drill your holes.

-Once you have swapped your bolts for hanger bolts, it's as mark, drill, anchor and screw!
+Once you have swapped your bolts for hanger bolts, it's as easy as mark, drill, anchor and screw!

 I. Lerve.
 It.